NMMashilheiba/product_record_nodejs/README.md

 # product_record_nodejs

-nodeJs api for storing product sells record to mongoDB
+nodeJs api for storing product sells record with mongoDB

 I have deployed this app on heroku so you can check it out here, https://sellsrecord.herokuapp.com/